Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

 These species will eat readily on crickets, earthworms, small mice (appropriately sized), and other small prey.

 You can handle a dumpy tree frog, but you want to make sure to wash your hands before and after handling.
-Your frog absorbs things through its skin, so you want to make sure that your hands are clean before handling.
-In regards to hand washing afterwards, it's just as important as frogs can have secretions that can irritate your eyes, nose, mouth, any cuts or abrasions that you may have.
+Your frog absorbs things through its skin, so you want to make sure that your hands are clean before handling them.
+In regards to hand washing afterward, it's just as important as frogs can have secretions that can irritate your eyes, nose, mouth, any cuts or abrasions that you may have.